IEEE SA STANDARDS BOARD BYLAWS

-The IEEE owns the copyright in all Work Products.
+IEEE owns the copyright in all Work Products.
 All IEEE Work Products shall be created in an approved IEEE template.

-Participants are solely responsible for determining whether disclosure of any contributions that they submit to the IEEE requires the prior consent of other parties and, if so, to obtain it.
+Participants are solely responsible for determining whether disclosure of any Contributions that they submit to IEEE requires the prior consent of other parties and, if so, to obtain it.

 7.2.1 Contributions from previously Published sources

 At the time of submission, all Contributions from previously Published sources that are not Public Domain shall be accompanied by a Copyright Permission Form that is completed by the copyright owner, or by a person with the authority or right to grant copyright permission.
 The Copyright Permission Form request shall outline the specific material being used and, where possible, the planned context for its usage in the Work Product.
 Contributions that are previously Published shall not be submitted for consideration or incorporated in a Work Product until copyright permission acceptable to IEEE has been granted.

-a) The IEEE has the non-exclusive, irrevocable, royalty-free, worldwide rights (i.e., a license) to use the contribution in connection with the development of the Work Product for which the contribution was made.
+a) IEEE has the non-exclusive, irrevocable, royalty-free, worldwide rights (i.e., a license) to use the Contribution in connection with the development of the Work Product for which the Contribution was made.

-b) Upon (i) approval of the standard; or (ii) final release or publication of a Work Product by an Industry Connections activity, the IEEE has the right to exploit and grant permission to use the Work Product's content derived from the contribution in any format or media without restriction.
+b) Upon (i) approval of the standard; or (ii) final release or publication of a Work Product by an Industry Connections activity, IEEE has the right to exploit and grant permission to use the Work Product's content derived from the Contribution in any format or media without restriction.